-With inbound deliveries to Coop's automated warehouse, delivery notification shall be given via EDI ESAP 20.
+Incoming deliveries to the Eskilstuna terminal shall be notified via EDI ESAP 20.
 The ESAP20 message DESADV shall be sent to the receiving terminal when the goods leave the supplier's warehouse.

 The ESAP20 messages that Coop has as a minimum requirement in EDI communication with suppliers are: